Ok nerd, what's all this mean...?

 Career Value (AV):

-To put some context on the actual AV number, here are some examples and player classifications:
+The actual AV number a player has will not mean anything by itself, but to put some context on the actual AV number, here are some examples and player classifications:

 More detail can be found on PFR's website here: https://www.sports-reference.com/blog/approximate-value/